 Dr. Kathy Alvarez has worked in both traditional and non-traditional settings, each of which adding its own depth and diversity to her practice.
 She chose Family Medicine training for the opportunity to reach across generations and the reward of treating entire families.
-Her experiences range from undeserved community clinics and the tribal clinics of rural New Mexico to the academic setting where she specialized in women, infant and adolescent health.
+Her experiences range from underserved community clinics and the tribal clinics of rural New Mexico to the academic setting where she specialized in women, infant and adolescent health.
 These opportunities and the communities she served were cornerstones to her developing an integrative and whole-person approach to health and wellness

 Prior to coming to GFH she owned a solo practice for 10 years and built her panel with an emphasis on prevention of disease and the crucial component of the physician patient relationship as a partnership in health.
 “The time spent in the room face to face is the key to empowering and engaging my patients to be more in control of their health”.

 Kathy has found that the life-work balance is crucial to wellness and that it is important to remain flexible.
 To that end, she may find that what was a visit for a cold or mild injury, may end up an opportunity to discuss areas of life affecting the immune system and balance (physical, mental, emotional).
 She has a personal and professional approach to using mindfulness to manage stress and the effects of stress on health and balance.
 She enjoys addressing the musculoskeletal system, as it is one of the many first responders in our body to stress.
 Her experience and additional training in managing musculoskeletal pain including trigger point and other non-opioid treatment options offer a refreshing approach to the care of both acute and chronic pain.

 Kathy comes to Portland by way of Texas and New Mexico, but she considers the Pacific NW her home.
 She enjoys hiking, yoga, cultural cooking and vintage shopping with her two teens.
 Most weekends, she can be found out in nature with her spouse and 3 dogs.